 Recently I was fortunate enough to come across a Groupon voucher for DVC Indoor Shooting Centre.
-My girlfriend and I have always wanted to try shooting but trying to do it back in the UK seemed like a nightmare and really expensive.
+I have always wanted to try shooting but trying to do it back in the UK can be a nightmare and really expensive due to British gun laws.
 In Canada things are much easier and you don’t need a licence to fire a gun; you just turn up, pay your registration and prove your age, get a safety lesson and away you go.
-As my girlfriend was coming over to visit me for 2 weeks it seemed fitting to make the most of the time and have some fun (although she had an alarmingly good shot)!

 The voucher I found covered handgun rental and 50 rounds of 9mm ammunition for 2 people.
-On a very wet and chilly day we made our way out to Port Coquitlam to the gun range.
+The range is out in Port Coquitlam.
 It’s quite a trek from Vancouver city where I live, but I wasn’t fussed, I was more excited about getting to put another tick on my bucket list.

-Once we got to the range we had to queue for about an hour and a half.
+Once getting to the range you have to queue, it is on a first come, first serve basis so it can take a whole.
+You have to be in groups of 2+, no lone shooting allowed.
+I went with my girlfriend who was visiting and we had to queue for about an hour and a half.
 This place is very popular and wait times of over an hour are not uncommon.
 Queuing is unfortunately outside but it is covered overhead so the wet is kept off if it’s raining.
 On the day we went we got into the range just before the rain started and while we were in there the range staff ordered pizza and coffee to give to people as they came in to warm up.
 It was a really simple and nice touch.

 Here are a few photos from our session: